SinanGabel/Linux-commands/README.md

 # Some Linux commands

-* They have been used on Linux Ubuntu, various versions.
+* They have been used on Linux Debian or Ubuntu, various versions.

 * WARNING: be careful with some of the commands, best read about them elsewhere first!